 1) Error Reporting Messages

-Error reporting messages are used to report problems that router or host may face while transforming the datagrams.
-Remember that error reporting messages doesn’t correct the error that router faces, it simply gives the summarized report of the error.
-Error messages are always sent to the source i.e. sender site because datagrams contain only source and the destination IP address.
+Error reporting messages are used to report problems that the router or host may face while transforming the datagrams.
+Remember that error reporting messages don’t correct the router’s error; it simply gives the summarized report of the error.
+Error messages are always sent to the source, i.e. sender site because datagrams contain only the source and the destination IP address.
 Internet Control Message Protocol uses an IP address of the source to send an error message.